nychealth/Reusable-Data-Explorer/README.md

 ![image](https://github.com/user-attachments/assets/192c1c8d-0942-4be7-842c-41e7680337e6)

+## Deployment
+One way you can consider deploying this is to use [Github Actions](https://github.com/peaceiris/actions-hugo) to build your source code to another branch in your repository - [see here for examples](https://github.com/nychealth/EH-dataportal/tree/production/.github/workflows).
+And, you can use [Github Pages](https://pages.github.com/) to serve this branch of built code, resulting in a webpage at `your-username.githubpages.io/your-repository-name`.
+You can then embed this as an iframe into another website.

 ## Notes
 The data in this repository are copies of the data in [EHDP-data](www.github.com/nychealth/EHDP-data), *at the time of this repository's creation*.
 Therefor, it may be out of date by the time of publication; data in this repository, then, are not canonical; they're for demonstration purposes only.